sokolhessnerlab/sokolhessnerlab.github.io/index.md

 ### 4. Website

 The lab website contains brief [profiles of all lab members](www.sokolhessnerlab.com/people).
-Please send the following to peter.sokol-hessner@du.edu:
+Please send the following to Peter:

 - Your **name** and **pronouns** exactly as you would like them to appear on the site.
 - A grayscale, professional **profile picture** of yourself.
 Higher resolution is better.